Next-Generation Grid Codes: Towards a New Paradigm for Dynamic Ancillary Services: Case Studies

-In the \emph{first experiment}, one node uses a VSC with feasible control $D_1^\mathrm{pf}(s)$ (satisfying conditions \ref{cond:1i_short}–\ref{cond:1viii_short}), while the device under test (DUT) at the second node is varied.
-The DUTs include static droop (DUT 1), virtual oscillator control (VOC) (DUT 2), virtual synchronous machine (VSM) (DUT 3), generalized second-order droop control (DUT 4), and SGs with non-reheat steam (DUT 5), reheat steam (DUT 6), and hydro turbines (DUT 7) (parameters from \cite{kundur2007power}).
-Their Nyquist characteristics and NGGC compliance are summarized in \cref{fig:2NodeNyquist_PF,tab:CSI_conditions_pf}.
-A $0.1$~p.u. active-power step disturbance is applied at the DUT node, and the resulting average-mode frequency responses are shown in \cref{fig:2Node_nominal_freq_response_1DUT}.
-All configurations remain stable, consistent with approximate satisfaction of the strict passivity conditions \ref{cond:1i_short} and \ref{cond:1ii_short}.
-While the steady-state frequency deviation remains within the ENTSO-E limit $\Delta f_{\mathrm{ss,max}}=0.2$~Hz for all DUTs (condition \ref{cond:1vi_short} satisfied), the frequency nadir correlates strongly with $||D_2^\mathrm{pf}(s)||_\infty$.
-Although SG-based DUTs 5-7 violate condition~\ref{cond:1v_short}, the ideal VSC at node 1 limits the nadir well below the ENTSO-E bound $\Delta f_{\mathrm{max}}=0.8$--$1$~Hz.
-RoCoF behavior and oscillation damping are consistent with conditions \ref{cond:1vii_short} and \ref{cond:1viii_short}, respectively, where DUT 1\&2 and DUT 4, violating condition \ref{cond:1vii_short}, exhibit the highest RoCoF values, even exceeding the ENTSO-E limit of $\Delta\dot{f}_\mathrm{max}=2$ Hz/s.
+A 0.1~pu active-power step disturbance is applied to evaluate the system-wide time-domain behavior.
+The resulting average-mode frequency response dynamics for the single-DUT configuration in Scenario 1 (\cref{fig:2Node1}) are shown in \cref{fig:2Node_nominal_freq_response_1DUT}.
+All investigated controllers produce stable responses, consistent with approximate satisfaction of the strict passivity conditions \ref{cond:1i} and \ref{cond:1ii} (except DUT 7, which may become unstable under specific grid conditions).
+Furthermore, the steady-state frequency deviation remains within the ENTSO-E limit of $\Delta f_\mathrm{ss,max}=0.2$~Hz for all cases, reflecting compliance with condition~\ref{cond:1vi}.
+The dynamic time-domain characteristics of $\Delta f_\mathrm{avg}(t)$ correlate closely with the local NGGC 1 frequency-domain conditions.
+In particular, the frequency nadir increases with the $\mathcal{H}_\infty$-norm of $D_2^\mathrm{pf}(s)$, confirming the performance implications of condition~\ref{cond:1v}.
+Nevertheless, although SG-based DUTs 5-7 violate condition~\ref{cond:1v}, the ideal VSC at node 1 limits the nadir well below the ENTSO-E bound $\Delta f_{\mathrm{max}}=0.8$-$1$~Hz.
+RoCoF behavior and oscillation damping are consistent with conditions \ref{cond:1vii} and \ref{cond:1viii}, respectively, where DUT 1\&2 and DUT 4, violating condition \ref{cond:1vii}, exhibit the highest RoCoF values, even exceeding the ENTSO-E limit of $\Delta\dot{f}_\mathrm{max}=2$ Hz/s.